 Welcome to Cornell Feeders Live!

-Bird Cams Lab participants and scientists have worked together as co-creators of this investigation, and after weeks of discussion and voting, settled on two questions to answer: (1) What is the daily visitation pattern of different species at the feeders?
+After weeks of discussion and voting, the community of Bird Cams Lab participants and scientists settled on two questions to answer: (1) What is the daily visitation pattern of different species at the feeders?
 (2) How does weather affect the probability of different species visiting the feeders?

-They then tagged data in real time on the Cornell FeederWatch cam for eight bird species: Northern Cardinal, Black-capped Chickadee, Red-bellied Woodpecker, White-breasted Nuthatch, Tufted Titmouse, Blue Jay, American Goldfinch, and Red-winged Blackbird from March 31–April 14, 2021.
-The scientists have pulled precipitation (ex: rain) and temperature data from the nearest weather station to answer the second question, and have created a series of visualizations for the community to explore together.
+With questions in hand, they tagged data in real time on the Cornell FeederWatch cam for eight bird species: Northern Cardinal, Black-capped Chickadee, Red-bellied Woodpecker, White-breasted Nuthatch, Tufted Titmouse, Blue Jay, American Goldfinch, and Red-winged Blackbird from March 31–April 14, 2021.
+The scientists pulled precipitation (ex: rain) and temperature data from the nearest weather station to answer the second question, and created a series of visualizations for the community to explore together.
+They found that species differed in their visitation patterns by date and time of day, but not temperature.
+You can read about what the community did and what they discovered in the investigation’s Final Report.